maxadamo/vault-secrets-shuffle/README.md

 vault_path = test/toast
 ```

-and you can run the tool:
+and you can run the tool (right now, it will only print hosts and passwords):

 ```bash
 vault-secrets-shuffle --config /path/to/file.conf